Best cycling backpacks 2024: commuting rucksacks rated and reviewed

 Our Media

-Published: July 29, 2024 at 9:00 am
+Published: November 14, 2024 at 10:00 am

 The best cycling backpacks can make the difference between arriving at your destination with your stuff safe and dry or soaking wet.

 The best commuter bikes are bound to have racks or mounts for panniers.
-But the best hybrid bikes might not, and a cycling backpack is less hassle.
+But the best hybrid bikes might not and a cycling backpack is less hassle.
 A small bag can carry your essentials, while a larger one can fit in your laptop and a change of clothes.

 If you've invested in one of the best electric bikes for the commute, you might need a sizeable backpack to carry your battery and charger.
 It isn't wise to leave the best road cycling helmets locked to your bike, so consider if you can fit your lid in too.